 Funding towards childcare assistance will be available to qualifying students in addition to already granted financial assistance.
-Students may apply for these funds here. this link: application and visit the web page.
+Learn more about childcare assistance or

 Resources for faculty and staff

 We understand that you face health and family challenges in your personal life.
 There may be times that you need to take time off from work to deal with those challenges.